 Click [Security] → [Users/Rights].
 The "Users/Rights Security Dialog" dialog box is displayed.
-Click <New User> to create a new FTP user, as shown in Figure 21.
+Click <New User> to create a new FTP user, as shown in the following figure.
 Create a user name and password, for example, user name "admin" and password "123".
 Click <OK>.

-Figure 21 Creating a New FTP User
+Figure 22 Creating a New FTP User

-Input the storage path of the update file in "Home Directory", as shown in Figure 22.
+2. Input the storage path of the update file in "Home Directory", as shown in the following figure.
 Click <Done>.

-Figure 22 File Location
+Figure 23 File Location

-To update the BootROM software, input the following command in the management view.

-Switch#update bootrom File_name Ftp_server_ip_address User_name Password

-Table 2 lists the parameter descriptions.
+3. To update the BootROM software, input the following command in the Privileged mode.
+Switch#update bootrom File_name Ftp_server_ip_address User_name Password The following table lists the parameter descriptions.